 A chapter of the Cornell Lab of Ornithology’s NestWatch project, our annual Nest Box Program involves installing and monitoring 318 bird boxes in our North and South Fields.
 The Norman Bird Sanctuary plays a vital role in providing critical habitat for hundreds of bird species.
 We need your help to continue this work.

-Adopt a Box
+Adopt A Bird Box

 Support birds by adopting a box